-Cyma, 56, is the writer/creator of NURTURE: Stories of New Midlife Mothers, the creator of MotheringintheMiddle.com, and the editor and a contributor to the recently published The Zen of Midlife Mothering.
-NURTURE, the traveling art gallery show, features a collection of stories, told through words and photos, of women from across the country who chose motherhood over 40.
-Both endeavors are intended to celebrate midlife mothers – women choosing motherhood over 40 through adoption, IVF, natural childbirth, surrogacy, fostering, guardianship and blending stepfamilies.
-Cyma has recently added men to her roster – a nod to the redefinition of the family model going into the 21st century.
-A former journalist, now an online contributor, blogger, speaker and businessperson, Cyma brings years of varied personal experience to all her endeavors.
-In addition to being a mom to 9 and 11-year-old children and 29 and 31-year-old stepchildren, this is her latest ‘baby!’
+Cyma, 56, is the writer/creator of NURTURE: Stories of New Midlife Mothers, the creator of MotheringintheMiddle.com, and the creator/editor to her book, The Zen of Midlife Mothering.
+NURTURE, the traveling art gallery show, features a collection of stories told through words and photos, of (25 out of 60 interviewed) women from across the country who chose motherhood over 40.
+It has traveled North America.
+MITM has been the subject of numerous print and media coverage.
+This multi-dimensional approach is intended to celebrate midlife mothers – women choosing motherhood over 40 through adoption, IVF, natural childbirth, surrogacy, fostering, guardianship and blending stepfamilies and their male counterparts who include gay fathers, new older fathers and Mr. Moms.
+A former journalist, now an online contributor to numerous sites including Huffington Post; a speaker, talk show host and businessperson, Cyma brings years of varied personal experience to all her endeavors.
+Cyma is mom to 10 and 12-year-old children and 29 and 31-year-old stepchildren.

 F. Nicolas D’Ambra